umbertogriffo/EvolvingDynamicNetwork/README.md

-## DNF Inta Inter Contact Time Distributions
+## DNF Inta-Inter Contact Time Distributions
 * Authors: Umberto Griffo

 This plugins allows to calculate the Intra and Inter Contact Time Distributions of an Evolving Dynamic Network.